 Nearly two of every three workers in our survey reported experiencing violations of these laws.
 We found that 64% of survey respondents reported some type of violation with 39% not getting earned sick days, another 16% receiving earned sick days but fewer than legally mandated, and a final 9% receiving the mandated number of days but their employer retaliating against or discouraging them from taking sick days.
 An additional 7% of survey respondents reported that they did not know how many sick days they were entitled to, which could indicate a violation of notification requirements.

 In the City of San Diego fully two out every three workers reported violations.
-Violations included being denied the ability to earn sick days (37%), earning fewer than the mandated five days (20%), or earning the mandated number of days but their employer retaliating against or discouraging them from taking sick days (10%).
+Based on the responses of 2,066 workers in the City of San Diego, violations included being denied the ability to earn sick days (38%), earning fewer than the mandated five days (20%), or earning the mandated number of days but their employer retaliating against or discouraging them from taking sick days (10%).

 Another substantial percent (17%) of those receiving earned sick did not know how many days they can earn at their job, indicating a need for enforcement of notification provisions and more worker education on this issue.